RussellSpitzer/RussellSpitzer.github.io/_posts/2017-05-19-Spark-Sql-Thriftserver.md

 ### A brief history of Hive and Spark

 This is a bit of a complicated history, basically a ship of Theseus story.
-We start with our original server which is almost completely Hive through and through and work are way replacing piece by piece until almost nothing of the original Hive code remains.
+We start with our original server which is almost completely Hive.
+Then, piece by piece, replacing hive until until almost nothing of the original code remains.

 Spark originally started out shipping with something called Shark and SharkServer.
 In those days there was a lot of Hive code in the mix.
 SharkServer was Hive, it parsed Hive, it did optimizations in Hive,